romanmatyus/MiniCalendar/README.md

 MiniCalendar
 ============

-component for fast creating mini calendar
+Nette component for fast creating mini calendar.

 Use in factory
 --------------